Shark Tank’s Kevin O’Leary Top 5 Tips For Becoming A Millionaire

 1. Expect saving money to be really hard.

 Saving money is hard.
-No matter what people say or your income level, saving money is not as easy as some people think.
+No matter what people say or what your income level is, saving money is not as easy as some people think.
 But as Kevin O’Leary says, everyone can find ways to save better.

 What O’Leary says: